nigusekelile/HackBio_Internship/Task 2 (Stage 1)_Literature_Review_Summary.md

 About 50% of tumors have defects in the homologous recombination (HR) pathway, making them treatable with PARP inhibitors.
 The NOTCH and FOXM1 signaling pathways also play a role in cancer growth.
 These findings suggest therapies targeting these pathways and specific genes could improve treatment for ovarian cancer patients.

 ## Conclusion
 The study highlights the central role of TP53 mutations and significant heterogeneity in other aberrations less frequent recurrent mutations.
-The defect in homologous recombination pathways making susceptible to treatment with PARP inhibitors.
+Defect in the homologous recombination pathways make tumors more susceptible to treatment with PARP inhibitors.
+Additionally, this article suggest these discoveries set the stage for approaches to the treatment of HGS-OvCa in which aberrant genes or networks are detected and targeted with therapies selected to be effective against these specific aberrations.

 ## References
+Sung H, Ferlay J, Siegel RL, Laversanne M, Soerjomataram I, Jemal A, Bray F. Global Cancer Statistics 2020: GLOBOCAN Estimates of Incidence and Mortality Worldwide for 36 Cancers in 185 Countries.
+CA Cancer J Clin.
+2021 May;71(3):209-249. doi: 10.3322/caac.21660.
+Epub 2021 Feb 4.
+PMID: 33538338.
 Bell D, Berchuck A, Birrer M, Chien J, Cramer DW, Dao F, et al. Integrated genomic analyses of ovarian carcinoma.
 Nature.
 2011;474(7353):609–15.

 ## Contributors
 1. Niguse Kelile Lema [Slack ID: U07KGNNU692] [email: nigusmov16@gmail.com]
 2. Raqeebat Rafiu [Slack ID: U07JH1CS4BV] [email: raraqeebat@gmail.com]
+3. Abdulqudus Oladega [Slack ID: U07JEADTFV3] [email: oladegakenny@gmail.com]

 ## Useful Links
 1. LinkedIn Post